Aliucord/documentation/theme-dev/README.md

 # Simple Strings

 > These are Simple Strings, they change multiple strings at once don't use these if you don't want to change multiple strings at once.

-Normal strings will take priority over Simple Strings.
+> **Normal strings will take priority over Simple Strings!**